 Here’s a list of November Garden tasks that those of us living in the north should be completing before it gets too cold.

-As the gardening year winds down for most of us in the north there are still a few garden tasks you should be competing during the month of November.
+As the gardening year winds down for most of us in the north there are still a few garden tasks you should be completing during the month of November.
 As always this advice is meant for those of us living in Zones 4 to 7 and even those a bit colder if your ground isn’t frozen.
 Those of you in the warmer zones can put these tasks off for a bit longer.
 Don’t know your garden zone?
 Check out this post to learn more about gardening zones!

 The first of our November garden tasks is planting garlic.
 If you haven’t already done so NOW is the time to get some garlic planted.
-Fall planted garlic will do 100% better than spring planted.
+Fall planted garlic will do 100% better than spring-planted.
 And as long as your ground hasn’t frozen there is still time to get some garlic in.
 It may be getting harder to find seed this time of year, but ask around, many of your gardening friends may have a few cloves they can give you.
 Of if all else fails you can always plant some from the grocery store.

 The point is that even this late in the year you are better off to plant garlic now than waiting for the spring.
 Don’t forget to give your garlic bed a layer of protective mulch.
 Something like straw, leaves or grass clippings.
 You can learn more about planting garlic from this post.